maanh96/8weeksqlchallenge/Case Study #5 - Data Mart/B. Data Exploration.md

 ### 9. Can we use the <code class="language-plaintext highlighter-rouge">avg_transaction</code> column to find the average transaction size for each year for Retail vs Shopify?
 If not - how would you calculate it instead?

 We cannot use the `avg_transaction` to find the average transaction size for each year since the the count of unique purchases made each week are different from each other.
-Instead, we need to find the sum of `sales` divided by the sum of `transactions`.
+Instead, we need to calculate the sum of `sales` then divide them by the sum of `transactions`.

 ``` sql
 SELECT